touchlab/KMMBridge/docs/misc/CI_BITS.md

 ## Using HTTPS
 If you need to be able to access the Podspec repo via HTTPS in CI you'll need to do a bit of extra configuration in your `build.gradle` and `Podfile`.
-GitHub recommends Deploy Keys to access private repos from CI, but these changes can also be helpful if your team is split between using HTTPS and ssh to clone git repos.
+GitHub recommends Deploy Keys to access private repos from CI, but these changes can also be helpful if your team is split between using HTTPS and ssh to clone Git repos.

 ### Taking Podspec URL as a Property
 Accessing a private GitHub repo from CI requires us to change the Podspec repo URL to include a username and Personal Access Token which